 Christmas had always been important in my family.
 Even when we first arrived in the United States and times were lean, my parents always managed to make Christmas special.
-We always got together with our cousins and the the celebrations were loud and boisterous.
-I had always wanted to host a jubilant Christmas, but law school loans had put off home purchasing until well into my thirties and our family was too big for our apartments.
+We always got together with our cousins and the celebrations were loud and boisterous.
+I had wanted to host a jubilant Christmas, but law school loans had put off home purchasing until well into my thirties and our family was too big for our apartments.
 One of the criteria I considered when we were looking at homes was whether the layout would work well to host our Christmases.
-Even after we bought a house, Christmases were celebrated at my sister’s house.
-She had a large accommodating space, and it had sort of become tradition by default.
+Even after we bought a house, Christmases we celebrated Christmas at my sister’s house, since she had a large accommodating space.

 When it was finally our rotation to host, I planned a home cooked feast.
-I laid awake in bed thinking of the entrees and sides, down to the minute details of how to sequence my cooking so they could all come out hot at the same time.
+I laid awake in bed thinking of the entrees and sides, down to the minute details of how to sequence my cooking so they could all come out hot.
 Meals are at the heart of our family and food is how we express our love.
 There would need to be a lot of food because what we lacked in numbers we made up for in voraciousness.

 The night went as I had planned.
 We all gorged ourselves to the edge of regurgitation, and the kids screamed and chased each other around.
 There was the obligatory crying spell when one of them got shot in the face with a nerf gun, but dad smiled all night.
 When he wasn’t smiling he was looking over everything contently.
 He had his moments holding court too.
 When he was younger, every event centered around him telling jokes and everyone laughing.
 He had this way of twisting his head back and forth and smiling to accentuate a point, and he told his share of jokes on that Christmas.

 A few years before that Christmas, he had undergone eye surgery.
 Due to diabetes-related complications, his eyes never quite healed properly.
 For a few years before that Christmas his vision had been quite poor and it had taken its toll on him.
 He was not as active as he used to be, and his age started to show.
 Most of his favorite activities (putting models together or cooking) all required eyesight.
-Some gatherings he had appeared sunken, or at least fatigued.
-But, that was not how he was this Christmas.
+He started feeling sunken at some family events, or at least fatigued.
+That was not how he was this Christmas.
 This Christmas, he was vintage Lolo.